Sz-Daniel/Tarkony/README.md

 ### `MUIHover.tsx`

-I don't want to overload the detail view with too much information (as of 06.01).
+I don't want to overload the detail view with too much information.
 I'd like to keep it simple yet effective.
 The idea is to display short tags per data group — for example, the number of barter-related items.
 On hover, it will show the icons of those related items.
 For instance, the "Bottle of Water" item on the first page.
 This logic will be generalized across other detailed data groups.
 The goal is to simplify rendering while improving clarity.